Shishira1203/Shishira1203/README.md

 #### I'm a Full-Stack Developer based in Bangalore, Karnataka.

-- 🏢 I'm currently working as an intern with awesome peeps at **Cimpress India**
 - ⚙️ I use daily: `.tsx`, `.ts`, `.js`, `.sh`, `.html`, `.css`, `.svg`, `.png`, `.json`, `.yml`, `.sql`
 - 🌱 Learning more about and studying: **React, AWS, CS Algorithms**
 - 💬 Ping me about: **UI design**, **Front End Development**, **competitive programming**, **mentorship**.